 If you want to maximize the number of miles you earn with your Delta credit card spending, your best bet isn’t obvious.
 There are many mile bonuses that depend on what categories you spend and how much you put on the card each year.

-There are three major varieties of cards that earn Delta SkyMiles in the calculator above:
+There are three varieties of cards that earn Delta SkyMiles:

 You might be surprised to see it might not be a Delta Airlines branded card, in fact it’s most likely to be the Premier Rewards Gold from American Express, which earns 3x point on airfare, 2x on all gas and supermarket purchases.
 You also get a 15,000 point bonus after you spend $30,000 each year, which is a 50% bonus on that $30,000 in spending.
 And less obvious, but important, it lets you transfer the points you earn 1:1 instantly into your SkyMiles account.